Project period: 2020, Weekend GameJam.

 This game was a Game Jam project made for the GMTK Game Jam 2020.

-I made this together with a friend of mine.
+I made this together with a friend of mine who wanted to get into game development.

 Random Effects System